 Do I have to be a Club Member?

-No, we welcome all potential new members, so please feel free to come along as it’s a good way to find out more about the Ystwyth Cycle Club.
+We organise monthly Beginner/Introductory Rides for anyone thinking of joining the club, please feel free to come along as it’s a good way to find out more about the Ystwyth Cycle Club.
 If you like it, sign up and join the club!

 How do I let the Ride Co-ordinator know about a medical condition?